pharmaverse/sdtm.oak/README.md

 ## Acknowledgments

 We thank the contributors and authors of the package.
-We also thank the CDISC COSA for sponsoring the {sdtm.oak}.
+We also thank the CDISC COSA for sponsoring the `{sdtm.oak}`.
 Additionally, we would like to sincerely thank the volunteers from Roche, Pfizer, GSK, Vertex, and Merck for their valuable input as integral members of the CDISC COSA - OAK leadership team.